LIBERALS TAKE NOTE! This Is What Happens When Criminals Attempt Home Invasion On ARMED Owners | John Hawkins' Right Wing News

 The murderers shot at the police with weapons they had obtained, as they tried to speed away, but at length they crashed the stolen car into the woods and booked it towards a nearby home.

-Fortunately, that home they ran too housed an armed homeowner, and after calling the police and his neighbors, they were able to keep the killers prone, face down on the driveway until police arrived and arrested them.
+Fortunately, that home they ran to housed an armed homeowner and after calling the police and his neighbors, they were able to keep the killers prone, face down on the driveway until police arrived and arrested them.

 Our Agent snapped this picture of Ricky Dubose and Donnie Rowe just after their capture in Rutherford County, TN tonight.
 Great work by all! pic.twitter.com/p2Y30ol9Ut